 - Participate or assist in any extrication activities at the scene of an accident or emergency (except in the capacity of a support function).

 - Participate in activities at an accident or emergency scene where fire or hazardous materials are involved unless they perform support functions outside the danger area.

 - Participate in actual “ice rescue” activities but may assist within any designated rehabilitation area or as a support member on dry land only.

 - Direct traffic at the scene of a fire or other emergency.

 - Train on departmental equipment or remove equipment from an apparatus unless under the supervision of an instructor.

 - Youth under 18 years of age who are enrolled in school in Grade 12 or below may not be employed between 11 p.m. and 5 a.m. when there is school for the youth the next day.
 Sixteen and Seventeen (16/17) year old youths may get the hour restriction waived upon written permission from the parent/guardian and the youth’s principal/designee.

 - Youth under 18 years of age who are enrolled in school in Grade 12 or below may respond, in a non-emergency mode, to calls during school hours.

 Guidelines for Minors Age 14 and 15 Years of Age

-In addition to those restrictions listed above for 16 and 17 year olds, the following are additional restrictions for minors age 14 and 15.
+In addition to those restrictions listed above for 16 and 17-year-olds, the following are additional restrictions for minors aged 14 and 15.
 Minors who are 14 and 15 years of age are NOT permitted to: